Learn how to add, edit, give access or restrict access to users as well as manage your user dashboard in Kotobee Author.

 Default activation for new users

-In the case of private libraries, you can limit the number of devices that can access the library, using Kotobe's Device DRM, which can be set from the library Settings subsection.
+In the case of private libraries, you can limit the number of devices that can access the library, using Kotobee's Device DRM, which can be set from the library's Settings subsection.
 When clicking on Devices for any user, you will see the different devices used to connect to the library.
-If the user complains that he had replaced his device, you can simply click on Clear all devices to reset the list for him.
+If the user complains that they've replaced their device, you can simply click on Clear all devices to reset the list for them.